 Age range change for cervical screening

-This decision has been made because there is now a strong body of evidence that screening women between 20 and 24 years of age provides little benefit to women and has the potential to cause harm.
-The primary reason for this is because screening is not effective in this age group at preventing cervical cancer.
+The cervical screening start age change was made because of the strong body of evidence that screening people between 20 and 24 years of age provides little benefit and has the potential to cause harm.

 Answers to questions about the age range change for cervical screening in 2019.